kdkiss/ai-sports-betting-agent/README.md

 # Sports Betting Analysis System

 An AI-powered sports betting analysis system that uses advanced LLM technology to analyze betting slips and provide detailed recommendations for player props and parlays.
+Access the system through a convenient Telegram bot interface.

 ## Features